 The costs of all testing carried out by the independent laboratory in accordance with the requirements of sub clause PS 8.6.1, above shall be borne by the Contractor and shall be deemed to be included in the tendered rates and prices for the respective items of work as listed in the Schedule of Quantities and which require testing in terms of the Specifications.
 No separate payments will be made by the Employer to the Contractor in respect of any testing carried out in terms of sub clause PS 8.6.1.

-Where, as a result of the consistency of the materials varying or as a result of failure to meet the required specifications for the work, it becomes necessary to carry out additional tests (eg re-tests on rectified work and/or replacement materials), the costs of such additional testing shall be for the Contractor’s account.
+Where, because of the consistency of the materials varying or as a result of failure to meet the required specifications for the work, it becomes necessary to carry out additional tests (e.g. re-tests on rectified work and/or replacement materials), the costs of such additional testing shall be for the Contractor’s account.

 (b) Additional tests required by the Engineer